-Despite the backdrop of a global pandemic, the Society achieved record levels of mortgage balances in the year.
+Despite the backdrop of challenging economic conditions and political events, the Society achieved record levels of gross advances in the year.
 Our teams have been dedicated to supporting our Members, providing a high quality service and a flexible approach.
-During the year we launched a range of new mortgage products such as 'Shared Ownership' and 'Holiday Let', which acknowledge the ever changing needs of our Members, whilst remaining a responsible lender.
-Our product range for savers Members continued to include instant access and a range of notice products with competitive rates.
+During the year we helped 91 Members purchase their first home and launched new mortgage products such as 'Advance Self Build' as well as 'Green Home Improvement' products for existing borrowers, which acknowledge the ever changing needs of our Members, whilst remaining a responsible lender.
+Our product range for savers Members continued to include both easy access and a range of notice products with attractive rates.

 The Society keeps its savers and mortgage product offerings and market positioning under constant review and makes changes accordingly.
-We were delighted to introduce numerous initiatives during the year to provide added value to our Members.
-These included the launch of regular Member newsletters as well as the launch of a relationship with Accord Legal Services to ensure all Members and our employees have access to a will writing service.
+We were delighted to continue numerous initiatives during the year to provide added value to our Members.
+These included providing regular Member e-newsletters as well as providing our Members with access to a will writing service through our relationship with Accord Legal Services.